klyed/hivesmartchain/docs/tutorials/3-contracts.md

 # Contracts

-Burrow supports both [Solidity](https://solidity.readthedocs.io/) and [WASM](reference/wasm.md) smart contracts.
+HiveSmartChain supports both [Solidity](https://solidity.readthedocs.io/) and [WASM](reference/wasm.md) smart contracts.
 You may be familiar with this former language if you have worked previously with Ethereum.
-If so, you will be pleased to know that Burrow can be used with [Remix](http://remix.ethereum.org/).
+If so, you will be pleased to know that HiveSmartChain can be used with [Remix](http://remix.ethereum.org/).

 ## Getting Started